Document Expiration

 Setting the document expiration time

-• To set the document expiration time just add the @expires property to the document @metadata and set it to contain the appropriate expiration time.
+• To set document expiration time add an @expires property to the document @metadata and set the property's value to the designated expiration time.

 // Setting a new document to expire after 5 minutes: